Mike Rozier

-Michael T. Rozier (born March 1, 1961) is an American former professional football player who was a running back in the United States Football League (USFL) for two seasons and the National Football League (NFL) for seven seasons during the 1980s and early 1990s.
-Rozier played college football for the University of Nebraska, and won the Heisman Trophy in 1983.
-Afterward, he played professionally for the Pittsburgh Maulers and Jacksonville Bulls of the USFL and the Houston Oilers and Atlanta Falcons of the NFL.
-He is a member of the College Football Hall of Fame.
+Michael M. Rozier (born March 1, 1961) is an American former professional football player who was a running back in the United States Football League (USFL) for two seasons and the National Football League (NFL) for seven seasons from 1985 to 1991.
+He played college football for the Nebraska Cornhuskers, winning the Heisman Trophy in 1983.
+Afterward, he played for the Pittsburgh Maulers and the Jacksonville Bulls of the USFL, then played for the Houston Oilers and the Atlanta Falcons of the NFL.
+He was inducted into the College Football Hall of Fame in 2006.

-Early years
+Early life

 Rozier was born in Camden, New Jersey.

 He attended Woodrow Wilson High School in Camden, where he was a standout high school football player.
 Today, the football field bears his name.

 College career

 Rozier went largely unnoticed by most of the major college programs.
 His recruitment to Nebraska was a complete accident.
 Former Nebraska head coach Frank Solich, at the time an assistant to head coach Tom Osborne, had been a keen observer of high school game films.
 While watching film of Pennsauken's game against nearby Woodrow Wilson High School, one player on the opposing team (Rozier) continually caught Solich's eye.

 Rozier spent his freshman season at Coffeyville Junior College in Kansas, in order to get his grades up.
 In his one season with the Coffeyville Ravens, he led them to a 9–0 season in 1980, gaining 1157 yards with a gaudy 7.4 yards-per-carry average, and scored ten touchdowns.

 As a sophomore in 1981, Rozier first dazzled Husker fans with a 93-yard touchdown run against Kansas State.
 As the season progressed, Rozier began challenging Roger Craig for the starting position, a job he would eventually win in the fall of 1982 prior to his junior year.
 Rozier's progress was so pronounced that the talented and established Craig moved to fullback.

 During his junior season, Rozier broke Bobby Reynolds's long-standing school record for rushing yards in a single season, with 1,689 yards, and led Nebraska to a second consecutive outright Big 8 title and a 12–1 record, losing only in controversial fashion to eventual national champion Penn State.
-In a particularly memorable performance against Missouri, Rozier came off the bench in the second half to rush for 139 yards on 17 carries to lead Nebraska to a comeback victory despite suffering from a painful hip-pointer injury.
+In a performance against Missouri, Rozier came off the bench in the second half to rush for 139 yards on 17 carries to lead Nebraska to a comeback victory despite suffering from a painful hip-pointer injury.
 Rozier finished the 1982 season a consensus All-American and finished 10th in the Heisman voting.